-TYPICAL COURSE SEQUENCE FOR THE FIRST TWO YEARS

-FALL WINTER SPRING FIRST YEAR: CHM 141 CHM 142 BIO 102

-MTH 140 or 151 MTH 141 or 152 MTH 152 or elective

-BIO 101

-SECOND YEAR: CHM 220 CHM 221 CHM 222

-PHY 142 BIO/CHM 475

-or 200-level BIO

-PHY 141 or elective PHY 143 or

-200-level BIO

-CHM 141-142 and BIO 101-102 should be completed by Winter of the second year.
+Three of the following courses: BIO 242, BIO 301, BIO 302, BIO 340, BIO 400, BIO 416, BIO 430, BIO 440, CHM 340 or 341 (the one not taken for the major), CHM 405, CHM 410, CHM 420, CHM 425.
+TYPICAL COURSE SEQUENCE FOR THE FIRST TWO YEARS N CHM 141 MTH 140 or 151 CHM 142 MTH 141 or 152 BIO 151 BIO 152 MTH 152 or elective PHY 141 or CHM 221 PHY 142 or 200-level BIO CHM 222 BIO/CHM 475 PHY 143 or 200-level BIO CHM 141-142 and BIO 151-152 should be completed by Winter of the second year.
 MTH 152 should be completed no later than the second year.

-140 Nutrition (3.50)

-A study of food, the nutrients in foods, their biochemical function, and how they interact in relation to physical and mental development and performance in humans.
-Laboratory.
+140 Nutrition (3.50) A study of food, the nutrients in foods, their biochemical function, and how they interact in relation to physical and mental development and performance in humans.
+Laboratory required.
 Does not count toward the major in biochemistry, chemistry, or biology.
 Prerequisite: One of BIO 100, CHM 100, or two years of high school science.
 Core: Science (Lab).

-365 Biochemistry (3.75)

-Survey of the major classes of biological molecules.
+365 Biochemistry (3.75) Survey of the major classes of biological molecules.
 Enzyme kinetics and the major metabolic pathways are discussed.
-Laboratory.
+Laboratory required.
 Prerequisite: CHM 222 or CHM 216.

-465 Advanced Biochemistry (3.75)

-Current topics in biochemistry are studied, allowing students to synthesize previous biology, chemistry, and general education coursework.
+465 Advanced Biochemistry (3.75) Current topics in biochemistry are studied, allowing students to synthesize previous biology, chemistry, and general education coursework.
 Ethical considerations in scientific research and recent primary literature are discussed.
-Laboratory.
+Laboratory required.
 Prerequisite: One of BCM 365, BIO 340, or BIO 360.
 Research course.
 ACR: Leadership, Ethics and Values.

-Biology (BIO)

-Professor: John Zenchak

-Associate Professors: Stephen Johnston, Jonathan Visick, Thomas Williams

-Assistant Professor: Christine Weilhoefer

-Mission Statement

-The Biology department strives for excellence in undergraduate education by providing a challenging and supportive environment for students to: i) understand and apply a broad range of biological principles; ii) develop critical thinking, investigative, and communication skills through course work and collaborative research; and iii) become informed and principled citizens pursuing a variety of careers in an increasingly technological world.
+Biology (BIO) Professors: Stephen Johnston, Jonathan Visick, John Zenchak Assistant Professor: Gregory Ruthig, Jennifer Sallee Mission Statement The Biology department strives for excellence in undergraduate education by providing a challenging and supportive environment for students to: i) understand and apply a broad range of biological principles; ii) develop critical thinking, investigative, and communication skills through course work and collaborative research; and iii) become informed and principled citizens pursuing a variety of careers in an increasingly technological world.
 Our challenging, inquiry-based, research-rich curriculum is deliberately designed to provide our students with the right tools for a bright future in any area of biology.
 Courses ranging from genes to organisms and cells to ecosystems give broad background yet allow specialization in a student's area of interest and are complemented by an emphasis on hands-on inquiry.
 Many of our students continue their education in medical, graduate, dental, or veterinary schools or in allied health fields such as nursing, pharmacology, or physical therapy.
 Other graduates find employment in the field of education, or in conservation agencies, non-profit organizations and academic, industrial, or government laboratories.
 Degrees offered: B.A. and B.S.